lucas-martinic/QuestDisplayAccessDemo/README.md

 ⚠️ MediaProjection stop callback doesn't seem to work correctly

+⚠️ Head pose isn't correct for AprilTag tracking.
+Tag positions 'flicker' as you move or rotate your head.

 ### Gotchas

 ⚠️ To set this up in an existing project, you'll need the app to launch with the `UnityPlayerActivityWithMediaProjector` activity.
 To set this up you need to modify your `AndroidManifest` file.
 For more info, see [this page](https://docs.unity3d.com/Manual/android-custom-activity.html).